-Felon Admits Role in DME Kickback Scheme
+Update: Felon Sentenced in DME Kickback Scheme

 Kareem Memon admitted his role in a multimillion-dollar durable medical equipment (DME) kickback scheme after previously pleading guilty to carrying out a COVID-19 fraud scheme and being a felon in possession of firearms and ammunition.
 According to documents filed in the health care fraud case and statements made in court, Memon and his conspirators owned and operated marketing call centers and telemedicine companies through which they obtained doctors’ orders for DME for Medicare beneficiaries without regard to medical necessity.
 They provided doctors’ orders in exchange for bribes from DME companies that provided the braces to Medicare beneficiaries.
 Read a story from Coral Springs Talk and a Department of Justice press release.

 SMP Resource Center products often contain links to copyrighted material.
-The SMP Resource Center is providing these links as a convenience and for informational purposes in our efforts to report and educate on Medicare fraud; they do not constitute a guarantee, endorsement, or approval by SMP of any of the information available on the external site.
+These informational links are provided for convenience and informational purposes to educate; they do not constitute a guarantee, endorsement, or approval by the SMP of the information available on any linked external site.
 SMP bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
-If you have any questions or concerns about the links provided, please contact the SMP Center at nliebau@smpresource.org.
+If you have any questions, please email info@smpresource.org.